 Pace (Completion Rate): A minimum 67% cumulative completion rate (calculated using all financial aid hours completed divided by all hours attempted).
 Audit hours are not counted as completed or attempted.

-Transfer credits: All previous college attempted and completed coursework will be counted when determining a student’s GPA, minimum completion rate and maximum time frame.
-Per federal regulations, all hours must be counted whether the student received financial aid for those hours or not.
+Transfer credits: All previous college attempted and completed coursework (as stated in the college academic catalog) will be counted when determining a student’s GPA, minimum completion rate and maximum time frame.
+Per federal regulations, all hours must be included whether the student received financial aid for those hours or not.

 Remedial hours: Developmental course hours are included as hours attempted, completed and in the GPA for the federal financial aid satisfactory academic progress evaluation.